Assassin's Creed: Assassin's Creed Unity

 Assassin's Creed Unity was released concurrently with Rogue in November 2014 for the PlayStation 4, Xbox One and Windows, and in December 2020 for Google Stadia.
 In the present-day, the player character is a player of Helix, an Animus-powered gaming device produced by Abstergo, who hope to use their unaware player base to locate more Pieces of Eden.
 While playing, the player is contacted by the modern-day Assassins and invited to join them as an Initiate and help them locate the body of an 18th-century Sage.
-The main story is set in Paris during the French Revolution, and follows Assassin Arno Dorian as he embarks on a quest for redemption after his foster father's death, which leads him to discover an internal conflict between the Templars as a result of the Revolution.
+The main story is set in Paris during the French Revolution, and follows the Assassin Arno Dorian as he embarks on a quest for redemption after his foster father's death, which leads him to discover an internal conflict between the Templars as a result of the Revolution.

-On March 19, 2014, images leaked for the next Assassin's Creed game, titled or code-named Unity, showing a new assassin in Paris.
+On March 19, 2014, images leaked for the next Assassin's Creed game, titled or code-named Unity, showing a new Assassin in Paris.
 On March 21, Ubisoft confirmed the game's existence, having been in development for more than three years, by releasing pre-alpha game footage.
 The game features enhanced visuals compared to its predecessors, and several new gameplay mechanics, including a four player co-op mode, a first for the series.